 Concerns and Considerations

-Studying the possible negative pregnancy-related outcomes with the use of acetaminophen has many obstacles, most of which are similar to studying fever during pregnancy.
+For context, studying the possible negative pregnancy-related outcomes with the use of acetaminophen has many obstacles, most of which are similar to studying fever during pregnancy.
 Possible effects are very likely dependent on when acetaminophen was taken, how long it was taken, what it was taken for (i.e. fever or headache), as well as the woman’s history of taking the drug.

 Acetaminophen is metabolized in the liver in adults and chronic use can cause liver toxicity.
 It is therefore possible the fetus metabolizes the drug differently than the pregnant woman (the liver is one of the last organs to fully develop), and that toxic levels in the fetus could build up more quickly, but this is not clear.